silviamaggi/smd-com/_posts/2022-09-15-making-website-accessible-1.md

 There used to be three buttons on my website:

-- *Buy me a coffee*, in the sidebar when reading blog posts.
+- *Buy me a coffee*, at the end of blog posts.
 - *Back to Top* in the footer.
 - *Submit* in the newsletter form.